aptech/docs/docs/CR-rndRayleigh.rst

 ::

-    //Set rndseed for repeatable random numbers
+    // Set rndseed for repeatable random numbers rndseed 4323;
-    rndseed 4323;

-    //Create a 3x2 column vector of Rayleigh distributed
+    // Create a 3x2 column vector of Rayleigh distributed
-    //random deviates with sigma equal to 1 for the
+    // random deviates with sigma equal to 1 for the
-    //first column and equal to 3 for the second column sigma = { 1 3 };
+    // first column and equal to 3 for the second column sigma = { 1 3 };
     x = rndRayleigh(3, 2, sigma);